-When procuring and/or making decisions about our filtering and monitoring provision, headteacher works closely with the IT service provider (Primary Technologies).
-Decisions have been and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use.
+- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the IT service providers (Primary Technologies) Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations.

-- Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by: - o The Headteacher receives a weekly report each Monday morning that identifies - which blocked sites have been 'attempted' to be accessed by all users on the wifi - A confidential student and adult report is also provided showing blocked sites accessed - o Headteacher and Deputy headteacher checks these reports in a confidential space - o checks are logged and any technical concerns are flagged to the IT service provider - o any safeguarding concerns are actioned by the DSL etc.in line with this policy.
+These checks are achieved by:

+- o The Headteacher receives a weekly report each Monday morning that identifies - which blocked sites have been 'attempted' to be accessed by all users on the wifi - A confidential student and adult report is also provided showing blocked sites accessed - Headteacher checks these reports in a confidential space - o checks are logged and any technical concerns are flagged to the IT service provider - Termly 'test filtering' is undertaken to check the filtering system with both DSL and deputy DSL present in a confidential space.
+Checks are logged and recorded.
+Any technical concerns are logged with the IT Provider (Primary Technologies) and any safeguarding concerns are logged with DSL - any safeguarding concerns are actioned by the DSL etc.in line with this policy.